 The Sneakers

-Many sneaker trends come and go, but simple, leather or canvas, classic court inspired kicks have always been in style.
+Many sneaker trends come and go, but simple, leather or canvas, court or training inspired kicks have always been in style.
+Start with white as they’re the most classic and versatile.

 - adidas Stan Smith Luxe – $120: The upgraded version.
 Buttery soft leather uppers.
 Lined in leather as well.